 The Forest Conservation Policy was developed in 2011 in partnership with The Forest Trust (TFT) and since then GAR has focused on implementation of its many requirements, first on our own plantations and managed estates, and more recently throughout our supply chain.

 GAR committed to protecting forests that included High Carbon Stock (HCS) and High Conservation Value (HCV) areas in 2011.
-Since then we have assessed our plantations and mapped 72,000 hectares which are now set aside for conservation.
+Since then we have assessed our concession areas and mapped 72,000 hectares (an area equivalent to the size of Singapore), which are now set aside for conservation.
 This helps us deliver UN SDG 15 which aims to sustainably manage forests and halt biodiversity loss.
+We remain fully compliant with our no deforestation commitments in the GSEP.
+There was no illegal/non-compliant deforestation in 2018 in our operations.

-With no development on HCS forests and HCV areas and peatlands, it requires us to engage with and respect the rights of indigenous peoples and local communities.
-This is underpinned by legal compliance, deforestation monitoring and a commitment to demonstrable industry best practice through the achievement of national and international standards and certifications.
+With no development on HCS forests and HCV areas and peatlands, we are required to engage with and respect the rights of indigenous peoples and local communities.
+This is underpinned by legal compliance, deforestation monitoring and a commitment to demonstrable industry best practice through the compliance with national and international standards and certifications.

 Our commitment to forest conservation and no development on peat represents the biggest contribution we can make in avoiding GHG emissions which contribute to climate change.
 This is in line with UN SDG 13 on taking action to combat climate change.